School Science Lessons

 Inosine

-Inosine, C10H12N4O5, hypoxanthine, 9-β-D-ribofuranoside, a purine nucleoside, a human metabolite, in the anticodon of certain transfer RNA molecules.
+Inosine, C10H12N4O5, hypoxanthine, 9-β-D-ribofuranoside, a purine nucleoside, in the anticodon of certain transfer RNA molecules.

-It occurs In brewer's yeast, which may improve athletic performance.
+It occurs in brewer's yeast, and it may improve athletic performance.

 Inositol